High Profile Cases

 $8 million default judgment rendered by the Washington State Supreme Court.
 The Supreme Court upheld the lower court's decision: "Trial courts need not tolerate deliberate and willful discovery abuse.
 Given the unique facts and circumstances of this case, we hold that the trial court appropriately diagnosed Hyundai's willful efforts to frustrate and undermine truthful pretrial discovery efforts..." (emphasis added)

-SKWC represented the family of the young boy, who was killed at a Monster Truck show at the Tacoma Dome.
+SKW represented the family of the young boy, who was killed at a Monster Truck show at the Tacoma Dome.
 Sebastian’s family all witnessed Sebastian’s horrific death.
-In August 2009, SKWC helped Sebastian’s family and his Estate reach a confidential settlement with the owner/manufacturer of the Monster Truck and the promoter who put on the event.
+In August 2009, SKW helped Sebastian’s family and his Estate reach a confidential settlement with the owner/manufacturer of the Monster Truck and the promoter who put on the event.